Why do humans want to know the future?

 What is a belief?
 A belief is a perception of how things work.
 Hundreds of years ago, people didn’t know how basic things work so they speculated and imagined all kinds of explanations.
 Also, they mixed up all kinds of assumptions and erroneous thinking – pure chance, correlation and causation.
 For example, a sixteenth-century peasant walks down the road and a black cat crosses his path.
 He doesn’t think too much about it.
 But the next day, he has some bad luck, he gets ill or loses his chicken, etc. Naturally, he wants to know why suddenly he had such bad luck, what might have caused it so he can prevent bad luck in the future.
 He remembers the black pussycat crossing his path.
 Because this is the only explanation he can conjure that the black cat and bad luck happened in a short period of time he gives himself and the rest of the humanity (by spreading this meme) – a false problem and a widespread superstition.
 Not long ago, humanity believed that the Earth was flat and was the centre of the Universe.
 Children (conveniently) believe in Santa.
 As the REM sings: “if you believe they put a man on the moon”.

 So, a short answer to this question: why people believe in superstitions? is because they’re ignorant.
 Atoms have existed for 3.8 billion years but only very recently in the scheme of time, humans become aware of them.
 No ancient people saw atoms.
 So atoms, kind of subsisted and now they exist.
 Knowledge gets updated every day.
 Some people are ignorant of that fact.
 Feng shui is slowly becoming more evidence-based (like environmental psychology) but still, people choose to believe in superstitions and magic thinking – mainly because they just don’t know any better (read below).
 As the saying goes, when you find diamonds, you’ll throw away stones.
 When you change your perspective to a larger and more comprehensive worldview, you shift your paradigm and empower yourself as well as shift the focus of power.
+If you really want to become lucky or even luckier read scientifically proven methods for boosting your luck and your luck factor

 The difference between ‘magic’ and ‘mythic’ thinking